King Von: 2023–present: Grandson

 In January 2023, King Von's manager announced with a post on Instagram, the drop of a new posthumous project by the rapper, scheduled for the same year.
 In June, the album's title was announced to be Grandson which recalls to Von's first mixtape, Grandson, Vol. 1, and it is a reference to his renowned nickname, which an inmate gave him during his incarceration period in Cook County Jail from 2014 to 2017.
 The record was handled by the rapper's closest collaborators and by his mother herself.

 Three singles were released in the lead-up to the album.
 The first, "Robberies", was released on June 23, 2023, with an official video released the same day; the second, named "Heartless", featured Tee Grizzley and was released on July 7, 2023, with an official visualizer.
 The project itself was released on July 14, 2023, representing Bennett's third studio album and second posthumous work.
 It was hand out alongside a music video for the song "Don't Miss", which shooting dates back to the late 2020.
 Plus was released an official visualizer for each track on the album.

 The production on the album was handled by various producers including ATL Jacob, Chopsquad DJ, David Morse, DJ Bandz, Ghostrage, IllaDaProducer, Mac Fly, Raw Equity, Scott Storch, Southside, Tahj Money, Twysted Genius, Wheezy; most of which had already collaborated with Bennett on previous albums.
 It features guest appearances from G Herbo, Polo G, Lil Durk, Tee Grizzley, BreezyLyn, Tink, 42 Dugg, Moneybagg Yo, and Hotboii.
-It reached the 14th position on the Billboard 200, and went 2nd on the Billboard Independent Albums, 4th on the Billboard Top R&B/Hip Hop Albums, also went on number 31 for Billboard top 100 Canada and number 20 on the New Zealand top 40.
+It reached the 14th position on the Billboard 200, and went 2nd on the Billboard Independent Albums, 4th on the Billboard Top R&B/Hip Hop Albums, number 31 for Billboard top 100 Canada and number 20 on the New Zealand top 40.